The injury of a child is frightening and emotionally draining for both the child involved and their parents.

 Growing children are at risk of greater long-term injury that is not always immediately noticeable.

-Swelling and other issues may cause an urgent care pediatrician or other doctor to overlook a growth plate fracture.
+Swelling and other issues may cause an urgent care pediatrician or other doctors to overlook a growth plate fracture.

 Follow-up care provided by specialists is the best way to ensure that a child receives fair compensation that adequately covers future medical care.

-Accidents that injure a minor can result in the victim and their family to accumulating substantial medical bills while living with long term trauma.
+Accidents that injure a minor can result in the victim and their family accumulating substantial medical bills while living with long-term trauma.

 Recovering compensation for personal injury claims is a complicated process that is difficult to handle without proper representation.